Enovale/RobotDracula/README.md

 # RobotDracula

-Applies a ligma stack to a particular game.
+Automation learning project for a certain korean gacha game.
+No longer functional with later updates.